 Flagstaff Post Box Walk, St Helena

-As hiking on St Helena goes, the Flagstaff post box is hardly expedition grade stuff; mountain boots or sustenance backpacks not necessary for what is essentially a scenic trail that begins on Deadwood Plain.
+As outdoor adventure on St Helena goes, the Flagstaff post box walk is hardly expedition grade stuff; mountain boots or sustenance backpacks not necessary for what is essentially a scenic trail that begins on Deadwood Plain.
 At the same time, this should be on everyone’s list of outdoor activities if they only have a week on St Helena.

 The top three reasons you should do this walk:

 - It’s easy – as Post Box walks go, I would give it a 2 out of 10 on the strenuous meter

 - It’s quick – achievable in under an hour if time is short (quicker with a 4×4)

 - It’s spectacular – the views are simply brilliant!
 Take a camera.

 There’s a bonus reason and one of my favourite things about the Flagstaff post box walk, but that comes later!

 Home Of The Boer War Prisoners

 Today, with the sky beautifully clear at 3pm, we made a last minute decision to get outdoors and hike Flagstaff.

 Foxy’s Garage on Deadwood Plain is the starting point.
 You won’t find a big sign declaring ‘Foxy’s Garage’ so if you’re new to St Helena look for the gate next to the ‘waiting room’ of broken vehicles.